 - Bosnia and Herzegovina

 - San Marino

 - Vatican City

 Documents for driving abroad in Europe

-- The Republic of Ireland is within the territorial limit of our car insurance, so policyholders get the same level as cover there as they do in the UK all year round.
-However, you'll need a Green Card when travelling there, and it will be valid for the whole policy year.
+The Republic of Ireland is within the territorial limit of our car insurance, so policyholders get the same level as cover there as they do in the UK all year round.

 Longer trips and business travel abroad

 Let us know in advance if you're planning to take your car to Europe for more than 90 days and want the same level of cover as you have in the UK.
-If this is acceptable, you may have to pay a fee for the extended cover, and you'll still need a Green Card for the additional days.
+If this is acceptable, you may have to pay a fee for the extended cover.

 Please also tell us if you're planning to use your car for business travel abroad.